 I’m also very curious whether the prequel tv-series Dune: The Sisterhood will actually be made.
 It seems that HBO Max still plans to do it, and Villeneuve is said to direct to pilot.
 Even though it’ll probably be based on the books of Brain Herbert and Kevin J. Anderson, if it is done with the same visual flair as Dune: Part One, we should be set for a few exciting hours of quality entertainment.

-Click here for my Frank Herbert book reviews: Dune, Dune Messiah, Children of Dune, God Emperor of Dune, Heretics of Dune, Destination: Void, The Santaroga Barrier, Whipping Star, Soul Catcher & The Dosadi Experiment.
+Click here for my Frank Herbert book reviews: long analyses of Dune, Dune Messiah, Children of Dune, God Emperor of Dune, Heretics of Dune & Chapterhouse: Dune, and more regular reviews of Destination: Void, The Santaroga Barrier, Whipping Star, Soul Catcher & The Dosadi Experiment.
 I’ve also tackled Hunters of Dune and Sandworms of Dune.